 The nurse will spend a few minutes with you and give you after care advice and answer any questions you may have.
+You will be supplied with a specimen bottle and the paperwork needed for you to arrange your semen analysis after 16 weeks.
 You may also be asked to fill in a satisfaction questionnaire about your experience at the Surgical Centre.
 Thank you in advance, as this helps us to improve our service.
 You can leave when you feel ready.